noseka1/toolbox-container/README.md

 ```

 Note that when you delete and recreate the container, you will need to issue the `adduser ...` command again.
 The user information is stored in the `/etc` directory which is not backed by a volume.

+## Using Toolbox Container in Web Terminal

+You can use the Toolbox Container image with [Web Terminal Operator](https://github.com/redhat-developer/web-terminal-operator).

 ## Using Toolbox Container for troubleshooting cluster nodes